 If your doctor suspects that your endometriosis is limiting your ability to become pregnant, he may want to perform some special procedures.
 Some women have the displaced tissue removed with an electrocautery device during a laparoscopic procedure.
 Although this is not a permanent solution, it may increase your odds of becoming pregnant.
 According to Penn State University, laparoscopic treatments produce a 40 to 70 percent rate of pregnancy in treated women.

-What is “Endometriosis” and what are the “Endometriosis Symptoms” ?
+What is “Endometriosis” and what is the “Endometriosis Symptoms”?